kavue/VehicleBuilder/README.md

 The inquirer dependency is required.
 To install it, run the following command in your terminal: npm i inquirer.

 ## Usage
-To build a vehicle, run the following command in your terminal: node index.js.
+To build a vehicle, run the following command in your terminal: npm run start.

 ## License
 This application is not licensed.